julzaza/wildwitchherbs/_posts/2025-12-09-plants-witches-avoid-folklore.md

 - Never use it in spells when it has passed its solar peak

 Out of season, its magic was considered **reversed**, attracting what it once repelled.

+In some traditions, St. John’s wort was still used after Midsummer, but believed to lose or shift its protective strength.

 ---